Market

 c) Based on such audit procedures performed that have been considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the representations under sub-clause (a) and (b) contain any material misstatement.

 vi.
-Based on our examination which included test checks, the Company has used accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software except that, audit trail feature is not enabled for certain changes made using access rights, as described in note 47 to the financial statements.
-Further, during the course of our audit we did not come across any instance of audit trail feature being tampered with in respect of other accounting software.
+Based on our examination which included test checks, the Company has used accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software except that, audit trail feature in respect of one of the accounting software is not enabled for certain changes made using access rights, as described in note 45 to the financial statements.
+Further, during the course of our audit we did not come across any instance of audit trail feature being tampered.
+Additionally, for the reasons stated in note 45 to the financial statements, we are unable to comment whether the audit trail has been preserved by the Company as per the statutory requirements for record retention for one of the accounting software.

 For S.R.
 Batliboi & Associates LLP